new online journal focused on us cultural & intellectual history.

 — Alfred Kazin

-We offer our writers extensive editorial development to help bring their scholarship and writing to fruition.
+The Carryall provides writers with extensive editorial development to help bring their scholarship and writing to fruition.
 Additionally, qualified participants can participate in the shaping of The Carryall as contributing editors, correspondents, and in other positions related to their particular areas of interest and expertise.
 We look for opportunities to make effective use of the digital medium for multimedia presentation and interactive dimensions that enhance the delivery of sharp, effective historical arguments and compelling narratives as well as primary source material in US cultural and intellectual history.
 In the spirit of public intellectualism, our online journal is open-source and freely available rather than existing behind an expensive paywall or subscription fee.

 If you have questions about The Carryall, please contact editor Dr. Michael J. Kramer, mkramer@brockport.edu.